Laois AfricaSupport Group

 - Facilitate community dialogues and participation with other groups.

 Bolaji Adeyanju formed the Laois Africa Support Group in 2017.
 Bolaji is originally from Nigeria, and has lived in Ireland for nineteen years.

 Like many African migrants, Bolaji has lived through the Asylum system and so understands the causes of migration and knows the challenges migrants face.

-Bolaji has worked in a variety of employment in Ireland, beginning with the McCabes Pharmacy chain where he worked his way up to become an over the counter salesperson.
+Bolaji has worked in a variety of employment in Ireland, beginning with a Pharmacy chain where he worked his way up to become an over the counter salesperson.
 He then moved on to one of the biggest financial institutions in the country, where he could utilise his third level qualification in Economics, Banking and Finance.

 He became a Laois Migrant Support Worker in 2020, a role in which he hopes to make a lasting change.

 Bolaji is a strong believer in the power of migration and the impact of the ability to work together irrespective of race, religion, colour, nationality or sexual preference.
 He always knew the African/Migrant community had plenty to offer his local area and so the Laois African Support Group was born.